The next time you go out to eat, pay close attention to the menu – the psychology at play could deliver your next marketing strategy.

 The truth is, if you’re not providing an option for high-end consumers right now, you’re missing out on easy profits.

-Menu engineers (yep, it’s a real job) design menus based on how we remember items.
+Menu engineers (yep, it’s a real job) use marketing psychology to design menus based on how we remember items.
 You see, your mind often views a menu like a list, similar to the one you use at a grocery store.

 Let’s say you drive to your local grocery store to pick up 7 items, but you forgot your list.
 Which items are the easiest to remember?

 The ones at the beginning.

 After all, you see and often repeat those items in your mind.
 This concept is based on what psychologists call “the primacy effect.”